babybench/2025/about.md

 # About
 {: .no_toc }

-BabyBench is a multimodal benchmark of infant behaviors for developmental artificial intelligence.
-The BabyBench Competition hosted at IEEE ICDL invites participants to model infant-like learning in simulated environments using MIMo, the multimodal infant model.
+BabyBench is a Multimodal Benchmark of Infant Behaviors for Developmental Artificial Intelligence.
+The BabyBench Competition hosted at IEEE ICDL invites participants to model infant-like learning in simulated environments using [MIMo](https://github.com/trieschlab/MIMo), the multimodal infant model.

 ## Table of Contents
 {: .no_toc .text-delta }